-<Principle 1-7 Framework for Confirmation of Related Party Transactions>

-In its rules for the Board of Directors, the Company has designated competitive transactions, personal transactions, and conflict-of-interest transactions by directors as requiring Board approval, and ensures that directors are aware of this.
+<Principle 1-7 Framework for Confirmation of Related Party Transactions> conflict-of-interest transactions by directors as requiring Board approval, and ensures that directors are aware of this.
 Furthermore, the same rules also stipulate that transactions executed with the approval of the Board be reported to the Board once every three months.
 Moreover, a system is in place to ensure that transactions with major shareholders do not compromise the interests of the Company or its shareholders.